sds621/oui-list/README.md

 # oui-list

-This program will read in a list of mac addresses and create a new list containing only the manufacturer identification portion of the mac address, excluding duplicates and print the new list to a text file.
+This program will read in a list of mac addresses and create a new list containing only the manufacturer identification (OUI) portion of the mac address, excluding duplicates, and print the results to a text file.

 1. Download all files in this repo to a directory on your local PC.
-2. cd to that directory and
+2. Open up Command Prompt/Terminal
+3. Navigate to the new directory containing the python script
+   - oui-list-main\oui-list-main
-3. Run the script
+5. Run the script
    - $ python mac-vendor-id.py